TimPaterson/TouchscreenDigitalReadout/ReadMe.md

 The Smart DRO can greatly simplify milling from dimensioned drawings.
 If you enter the diameter of the tool it can automatically adjust the display reading by the tool radius.
-This allows you to cut at the specified dimension without having to add or subtrace the radius offset.
+This allows you to cut at the specified dimension without having to add or subtract the radius offset.
 Note in the lower left corner of the main screen (the dark rectangle with a circle on each side): you can select which side you're cutting so it knows whether to add or subtract the cutter radius.